 Keep it short and simple

-You don’t have to go on and on for 10 minutes talking about yourself.
-Instead, zone in on some of the most important facts and stories – one good story can sometimes suffice.
-This is not the time or place to tell your life story and take up the entire interview doing so.
+You don't have to go on and on for 10 minutes talking about yourself.
+Instead, zone in on some of the most important facts and stories — one good story can suffice.
+This is neither the time nor place to tell your life story and take up the entire interview doing so.

 Be prepared for follow-up questions

 Many hiring managers are trained to spur discussions with multiple follow-up questions.
 They know how to dig deeper to get to the meat of the answer.
 Be prepared for this and make it easier for them by avoiding a vague response to “Tell me about yourself.”
 Be thorough in your details while staying focused on a few key points.